Residence Permit for Working Professionals

 University graduates and (visiting) scientists and researchers with an offer of employment in Berlin, as well as entrepreneurs and those who have founded a company can contact the Business Immigration Service.
 The service will support them by answering any questions they might have regarding residence permits.

-For citizens of all other non-EU countries, please remember: you will need a national/D-visa including permission to work in order to enter Germany.
+The following applies to all other nationalities outside the EU: you will need a national/D-visa including permission to work in order to enter Germany.
 You can apply for this visa at the German Embassy or Consulate in the country you normally reside in.
 If you have travelled to Germany on such a visa, you must apply to the Berlin Immigration Office (LEA) to convert your visa into a resident permit approximately eight weeks before the visa expires.

 If you already possess a different type of German residence permit, you may have to check whether or not this permit allows you engage in the type of employment you have planned.
-In this case, you can also contact the Business Immigration Service for more information.
+In this case, your employer can also contact the Business Immigration Service for more information.

 OUR TIP

-Your future employer in Berlin can, before you enter the country as a foreign skilled worker, clarify in a preliminary approval process whether or not the Federal Employment Agency will grant permission for you to be employed for the job in question.
+Your future employer in Berlin can in certain cases, before you enter the country as a foreign skilled worker, clarify in a preliminary approval process whether or not the Federal Employment Agency will grant permission for you to be employed for the job in question.
 If preliminary approval is granted, it is valid for six months.

 More information about visa